marcymar/employeeTracker/README.md

 ---

 ## About
- The goal of this assignemt was to create an application allowing a user to manage their business' departments, employees, and roles within the company.
+ The goal of this assignment was to create an application allowing a user to manage their business' departments, employees, and roles within the company.
 With it the user can add departments, roles and employees, as well as view them all.
 ---
 ## Functionality